 Often when making recipes that include pudding, you end up with quite a bit of extra.
 There’s only so much pudding that can go between the layers of a cake, or in a pie crust!
+Can you freeze pudding?
 The good news is, that delicious creamy pudding doesn’t have to go to waste – you can always freeze it for later use, with surprisingly good results.

 Image used under Creative Commons from Yoshihide Nomura

 Pudding can be frozen in a few different ways.
 In addition to making and freezing a dessert with a pudding layer or filling, you could also just freeze containers of plain pudding on their own for later use.
 Below is the step by step guide on how to freeze pudding:

 Freezing Storebought Pudding

 When pudding freezes, the consistency becomes like that of a rich and creamy ice cream.
 This holds true for store bought mixes, homemade puddings, rice pudding and even tapioca pudding.

 Because of this, frozen pudding can make a delicious frozen treat on its own – just freeze for a few hours in a storage container, and grab a spoon!
 Unlike storing pudding in the refrigerator, a skin will not form on the top of frozen pudding, and so you do not need to worry about covering the pudding with plastic wrap before placing it in the freezer.